mongodb-partners/IoT-Greengrass-Predictive-Maintenance/7-web/README.md

 # Fleet Web

 This React.js application allows users to view vehicles, parts, and jobs.
-This uses Realm [Device sync for Web](https://www.mongodb.com/docs/realm/web/install/) to sync jobs in real-time whenever the jobs gets updated in the Atlas.
+This uses AppSync GraphQL Endpoints to sync jobs in real-time whenever the jobs gets updated in the Atlas.

 ## Installation